YosysHQ/riscv-formal/docs/source/rvfi.rst

-To run these checks, the relevant busses of the core should be connected to an abstraction that implements the required bus signalling but provides unconstrai (This may be relaxed with an extensions )ned responses to the core.
+To run these checks, the relevant busses of the core should be connected to an abstraction that implements the required bus signalling but provides unconstrained responses to the core.
 The accesses on the bus are then observed and constrained by these checks via the RVFI_BUS outputs.

 Note: When implementing such an abstraction it should output the access using RVFI_BUS as soon as the access first appears on the bus, even when